jacopotagliabue/clothes-in-space/README.md

 To run the notebook end-to-end you will also need to provide a "catalog" file and some test SKUs (i.e. product identifiers) to visualize analogies and similarities.
 For your convenience a sample catalog file is included in the repo.

+*Please note that the sample files (catalog and sessions) are NOT enough to run the notebook end-to-end: those files are just provided as syntactic examples of \*real\* files you may want to use to reproduce the personalization effect explained in the original blog post.*

 ### Status
 This is a WIP repo for my latest blog post.
 Come back soon for the full version!